Zenamine/docs/pages/account/billing/invoice_management/guide.en-ca.md

 > [!primary]
 >
 > If “Account statement” appears as the payment method used, this means that the service has been renewed automatically.
-The payment method used will be the default payment method saved in the [OVH Control Panel](https://ca.ovh.com/auth/?action=gotomanager){.external}.
+The payment method used will be the default payment method saved in the [OVHcloud Control Panel](https://ca.ovh.com/auth/?action=gotomanager){.external}.
 >